CQULeaf/CQULeaf.github.io/_posts/2024-10-13-master-sstream.md

 2. Use `getline(cin, input)` reads the entire date string from the user.
 3. `stringstream ss(input)` initializes the stream with the input string.
 4. `ss >> year >> delimiter >> month >> delimiter >> day` extracts the values into `year`, `month`, and `day`.
 The delimiter variable holds the '/' characters in between, effectively skipping them.

+### Using Benefits

+- **Handling Delimiters:** When extracting values, `std::stringstream` automatically skips spaces or specified delimiters.
+- **Conversion Between Data Types:** It easily handles type conversion—for instance, converting a `string` representation of an integer to an `int` type.
+- **Error Handling:** If the format of the input string is not correct, `std::stringstream` gracefully handles errors by setting the error state flags, making it more robust than manual parsing.

 ## Inclusion